 To provide farmers with a sustainable solution to the environmentally responsible management of non-packaging agricultural plastics and to increase the quantity and quality of plastics collected.

 It is estimated that only 30% of used non-packaging agricultural plastics are being collected in the UK, landfill or incineration remain the only other options for farmers.
 The objective of the scheme is to increase the quantity collected to over 70% within 5 years, as has been achieved in other countries where similar schemes operate, thereby reducing the amount going to landfill or being burned on farm.

-This is a non-profit, non-legislative compliance scheme designed to help farmers and at the lowest possible cost through the shared responsibility of producers, distributors and farmers.
-It will reduce the need for new Government imposed taxes on farmers’ plastics as have already been introduced elsewhere in Europe, in some cases at several hundred Euros per ton!
+This is a non-profit, industry led, collective initiative of all stakeholders designed to help farmers and at the lowest cost through the shared responsibility of producers, distributors and farmers.
+The scheme exempts agri-plastics of new Government taxes on plastic packaging introduced from April 2022.

 Who is responsible for the scheme?